Get exclusive member benefits & effect social change. Join Today

 Most elbow disorders are the result of overuse and injury.
 You can prevent them by:

-It’s also important to take breaks from repetitive tasks and practice exercises that can help strengthen the muscles around your elbow joint.
+It’s also important to take breaks from repetitive tasks.
+Practice exercises that can help strengthen the muscles around your elbow joint.
 Talk to your doctor for advice and recommendations.

 Written by: Danielle Moores